asymppdc/asympPDC/demo/PDCVARMYTH2022/ReadMe.md

 `> startup`

-In addition to adding the paths, `startup.m` will also check for the existence of the required MATLAB toolboxes.
+Other than adding the paths, `startup.m` will also check for the existence of the required MATLAB toolboxes.
 All other routines, including data simulation and total PDC estimation are included.
 This is a standalone version.
-Most likely it will work in the recent versions of Octave 6.3.0 and 6.4.0 (Please report any issue related to compatibility with Octave to KS).
+Most likely it will work in the recent versions of Octave 6.3.0, 6.4.0 and 7.1.0 (Please report any issue related to compatibility with Octave).

 To run all Examples, choose [1], and [0] otherwise, when requested on `startup.m` script execution.

 The figures it generates are similar to those in the [paper](https://www.frontiersin.org/articles/10.3389/fnetp.2022.845327).
 Differences are due to possibly different random seeds.

-To play with the scripts,  you may run each Example script individually
+To play with the scripts,  you may also run each Example script individually

 `> Example1 | Example2 | Example3 | Example4`